ydb-platform/ydb-spark-connector/README.md

 Spark jobs using the connector should have the connector jar defined as a dependency, either explicitly (by putting it into the `--jars` argument of `spark-submit`) or implicitly (by putting into the system jars folder of the Spark installation).

+The connector can be used in one of two available styles:

+* by defining one or more Spark "catalogs", with each catalog pointing to some YDB database,
+* by configuring the data source options directly in the Spark job code for accessing the single table.

-YDB Spark Connector can be used either by configuring the data source options directly, or by defining one or more Spark "catalogs", with each catalog pointing to some YDB database.
-Catalog names, when defined, allow to access YDB tables in a way similar to tables defined in the Spark's Hive catalog.
+YDB Spark catalog names, when defined, allow to access YDB tables in a way very similar to tables defined in the Spark's Hive catalog.
 Each YDB-supported Spark catalog looks like a "database" from the Spark point of view.

 When configuring the "catalog" style access to YDB database from the Spark job, the configuration properties should be defined as described below: